shadps4-compatibility/shadps4-game-compatibility/README.md

 - Piracy of any form is strictly prohibited.
 Any reports involving pirated game dumps will be removed, and reporters suspected of piracy will be blocked from the shadPS4 repository.

 **Don't change settings that can impact the game's behavior**
-- Changing settings like "isPS4Pro" or the Vblank Divider can change the way a game behaves, any reports with these settings modified will be closed.
+- Changing settings like "isPS4Pro", "isDevKitConsole" or the Vblank Divider can change the way a game behaves, any reports with these settings modified will be closed.

 **Dump your PlayStation 4's system files before reporting**
 - Some PlayStation 4 firmware libraries are required for games to behave properly.
 Details about the required modules are listed in the information section.